lisahamm/lisahamm.github.io/source/_posts/2015-03-24-creating-a-postgresql-database.markdown

  Katie| katie@test.com
 (3 rows)
 ```
 How do we select specific data?
-This is also referred to as 'querying a table' and can be done by adding some additional code to the `select` command.
+This is also referred to as 'querying a table' and can be done by adding some additional code to the SQL `select` statement.
 For instance, this is how you would select all data rows containing a name equal to "Bob":

 ```
 example=# select * from test where name='Bob';